liferay/clay/packages/generator-clay-component/README.md

 # Clay component Generator

-> A Yeoman Generator that scaffolds a `clay-component` package.
+> A Yeoman Generator that scaffolds a `clay` component package.

 ## Install